 Is It Cheaper To Run a Generator on Propane or Gas?

 You may wonder whether you should run your generator on propane or gas.
-Which is the best option, and more importantly, which option is cheaper?
+Which is the best option, and more importantly, which option is the most cost-effective?

-With the current propane and gas prices, propane is cheaper than gasoline, meaning that running a generator on propane is more affordable, especially if you are keeping the generator on for 24 hours or more.
+With current propane and gas prices, propane is often cheaper than gasoline, making it more affordable to run a generator on propane, especially if you plan to keep the generator on for 24 hours or more.

 You can save a lot by opting for propane generators.
-Therefore, if you are running on a tight budget, using a propane generator would be a viable option in the long run.
+Therefore, if you are operating on a tight budget, using a propane generator is a viable option in the long run.

 The only disadvantage you might find with propane tanks is that they are costly at gas stations.
 Another issue is their life expectancy.

-They might not last long compared to gasoline and diesel engines.
-These are crucial factors to keep in mind when making your decision.
+They may not last as long as gasoline and diesel engines.
+These are crucial factors to consider when making your decision.

 What Size Propane Tank Is Needed for a Whole House Generator?

-Most homeowners will go for varying tank sizes for their generators, and it’s common to find people with tanks ranging from 100-to 500 gallons.
+Most homeowners opt for varying tank sizes for their generators, and it’s common to find people with tanks ranging in size from 100 to 500 gallons.
 You should consider several factors to choose the best tank size that meets your power needs.

-A whole house generator should have a 100 or 500-gallon tank size.
-100-gallon tank size should give you enough power backup for up to 2 days.
+A whole-house generator should have a 100 or 500-gallon tank size.
+A 100-gallon tank size should provide sufficient power backup for up to 2 days.
 On the other hand, a 500-gallon tank can last between 7 and 10 days.
 Other vital factors to bear in mind when choosing the right tank size include:

-These factors should help you settle for the best tank size to supply your home with power for as long as you need.
+These factors should help you settle on the best tank size to supply your home with power, or as long as you need

-Is It Ok To Let the Generator Run Out of Gas?
+Is It Okay To Let the Generator Run Out of Gas?

-It’s not okay to allow a generator to run out of gas since you risk damaging the appliances that use its power.
-Moreover, you can damage the generator as well.
+Okay, not okay to let a generator run out of gas, as you risk damaging the appliances that use its power.
+Moreover, you can also damage the generator.

-To ensure your generator has enough gas at all times, you should consider having extra gas on the side.
-About 2 gallons can keep you powered for several hours before you get more fuel.
+To ensure your generator always has enough gas, consider keeping an extra supply on hand.
+Approximately 2 gallons can keep you powered for several hours before you need to refuel.

 Before you power on the generator, it’s always advisable to check the amount of fuel it has.
 If there is less gas in the generator, you should fill it up ASAP.

-On the other hand, if the generator has enough fuel, you should set a reminder to top it up after some time.
-This is a safety measure to ensure you don’t get blacked out while doing important things around your home.
+On the other hand, if the generator has sufficient fuel, set a reminder to top it up after a specific period.
+This is a safety measure to prevent you from getting disoriented while performing critical tasks around your home.

 How Long Can You Run a Generator Without Turning It Off?